Join team Run Fit Stoked in committing to run (or walk) at least one mile every day throughout the month of October!

 Shop the sale at rooftrees.com, from now until Tuesday, 6/22, use code: prime80

-Run at least one mile every day from Memorial Day to 4th of July.
+Run (or walk) at least one mile every day from Memorial Day to 4th of July.

 When you join the Stoked Streakers club on Strava, you are welcome to share photos, post questions, brag about successes, unload gripes, etc. When you post pics on social media, be sure to tag @runnercov and use #stokedstreakers and #runfitstoked.